-A: We prepare every case as if it’s going to trail.
-Each of our clients must be prepared for that possibility.
-We believe insurance companies will only pay the highest value on a case if they know we are ready and willing to try the case.
-A large percentage of civil cases, however, are resolved before trail.
+A: I prepare every case as if it's going to trail.
+Insurance companies only pay fair value on a claim if they know we are ready and willing to try the case.
+The great majority of civil cases, however, are resolved before trial.

 Q: How long do I have to file a law suit?

 A: Every case is governed by a statute of limitations – a time limit – for settling the case or filing a law suit.
 If a case is neither settled nor filed within this time limit, the claim is barred forever by the passage of time.

 The time limit depends upon the nature of the claim & jurisdiction where the claim arose.
 For example, the Kansas Statute of limitations for an injury claim based upon negligence is generally two years.
 The Missouri statute of limitations for that type of claim is generally five years.
 Other types of claims may have statutes of limitations as short as 90 days or as long as 10 years, or even longer.